Second-order Asymptotic Analysis of Tail Probabilities of Bidimensional Randomly Weighted Sums: Introduction

 It is worth mentioning that the FGM dependence structure has wide applications in risk management and extreme value theory since it has a very nice and tractable presentation.
-See, for instance, \cite{chen2011asymptotics,chen2015ruin} considered a discrete-time insurance risk model, in which it was assumed that the insurance risk and the financial risk follow an FGM distribution with parameter $r\in(-1,1]$ and $r=-1$, respectively.
-For its subsequent research, we refer the reader to \cite{chen2014ruin}.
-In addition, \cite{yang2014asymptotic} investigated a bidimensional continuous-time risk model in which the two types of claim risks from two different lines of insurance businesses are assumed to be an FGM distribution with $r\in(-1,1]$. \cite{mao2015risk} studied the second-order asymptotics of risk concentrations based on expectiles as well as on $\VaR$ by assuming that the loss variables fulfill a two- or high-dimensional generalized FGM copula. \cite{yang2022seconda} established a second-order expansion for the tail probability of the stochastic discounted value of aggregate net losses under the assumption that the insurance risk and the financial risk follow an FGM distribution with parameter $r\in(-1,1)$.
+For example, \cite{chen2011finite} and \cite{chen2015ruin} considered a discrete-time insurance risk model, in which it was assumed that the insurance risk and the financial risk follow an FGM distribution with parameters $r\in(-1,1]$ and $r=-1$, respectively; also see \cite{chen2014ruin}.
+In addition, \cite{yang2014asymptotic} investigated a bidimensional continuous-time risk model in which the two types of claim risk from two different lines of insurance business are assumed to follow an FGM distribution with $r\in(-1,1]$. \cite{mao2015risk} studied the second-order asymptotics of risk concentrations based on expectiles as well as $\VaR$ assuming that the loss variables fulfill a two- or high-dimensional generalized FGM copula. \cite{yang2022secondb} established a second-order expansion for the tail probability of the stochastic discounted value of the aggregate net losses under the assumption that the insurance risk and the financial risk follow an FGM distribution with parameter $r\in(-1,1)$.